β‘ Lesson 18: Eevee Real-Time Rendering

 - Any flat highly-reflective surface

-- When SSR artifacts are visible
+- When screen tracing artifacts are visible

 Performance note: